stm32-periph/stm32l1/Project/STM32L1xx_StdPeriph_Examples/COMP/readme.txt

   * DIRECT, INDIRECT OR CONSEQUENTIAL DAMAGES WITH RESPECT TO ANY CLAIMS ARISING
   * FROM THE CONTENT OF SUCH FIRMWARE AND/OR THE USE MADE BY CUSTOMERS OF THE
   * CODING INFORMATION CONTAINED HEREIN IN CONNECTION WITH THEIR PRODUCTS.
+  *
+  * FOR MORE INFORMATION PLEASE READ CAREFULLY THE LICENSE AGREEMENT FILE
+  * LOCATED IN THE ROOT DIRECTORY OF THIS FIRMWARE PACKAGE.
+  *
   ******************************************************************************
    @endverbatim